diamonds / wild tales + lost trails

 Expedition Leader + Translator

 The bumper sticker on his ‘89 Toyota Bandeirante (Brazilian Land Cruiser) may read “Lost Texan”, but don’t be fooled: Dallas-born Eddie has dedicated himself to the study of Brazilian history, society, and geography for the better part of two decades.
 He first “rediscovered” the Serra do Espinhaço in 2018, and has spent nearly 4 years since documenting its labyrinth of lost trails & inhabitants, becoming arguably the region’s most well-versed foreigner in a century during the process.
-Our expedition’s itinerary is literally his idea of a good time—the only thing he enjoys more than exploring this little-known part of the world is bringing it to life for other curious travelers.
+The only thing he enjoys more than exploring this spectacular & little-known part of the world is bringing it to life for other adventurous & culturally curious travelers.

 Expedition Leader + Translator